Flone-dnb/low-end-engine/README.md

 # low-end engine

-This is a cross-platform 3D game engine that targets low-end handheld ARM64 linux devices (such as Anbernic RG35XX H, Powkiddy RGB30 and similar) but the engine also supports the usual x86-64 Windows and Linux.
+This is a cross-platform 3D game engine that targets low-end handheld ARM64 Linux devices (such as Anbernic RG35XX H, Powkiddy RGB30 and similar) but the engine also supports the usual x86-64 Windows and Linux.

 This engine is most suited for small non open world 3D games with low-poly-ish graphics.
 This engine is small (fast to learn) and intuitive to use.